Hyurl/cool-node/README.md

 # Cool-Node

-**A cool and light weight framework for Node.js, with abilities of** **auto-routing, cross-protocol, multi-apps, and beyond.**
+**A cool and light weight web framework for Node.js, with abilities of** **auto-routing, cross-protocol, multi-apps, and beyond.**

 ```sh